Katherine A. High, MD

 Dr. High is an elected member of the National Academy of Medicine, the American Academy of Arts and Sciences, and is a Fellow of the Faculty of Pharmaceutical Medicine of the Royal College of Physicians (London).

-In addition to her operational role, Dr. High serves as a member of the Board of Directors of Spark, and also serves on the Board of Directors of CRISPR Therapeutics.
+In addition to her operational role, Dr. High served as a member of the Board of Directors of Spark (2013-2019), and currently serves on the Board of Directors of CRISPR Therapeutics.